‘Lucifer’ Season 2 Finale: Schedule Changed; Current Season Trimmed

 — Joe Henderson (@Henderson_Joe) March 23, 2017

-Fans are a bit worried when Lucifer Season 2 was cut short, thinking that there will be no closure after the finale.
+Fans were a bit worried when Lucifer Season 2 was cut short, thinking that there will be no closure after the finale.
 However, Henderson made it clear that the move will not affect how the current season will wrap up.
 The co-showrunner even described the end to be “crazy awesome.”
 In addition, the writers have also explained that the four episodes allowed them to “do some cool stuff.”

-It remains to be seen which part of Season 3 these four standalone episodes of Lucifer will air but according to the Lucifer Writers Room Twitter account, the episodes will be “strategically released” throughout the third season.
+It remains to be seen which part of Season 3 these four standalone episodes of Lucifer will air, but according to the Lucifer Writers Room Twitter account, the episodes will be “strategically released” throughout the third season.

 With this switch in the schedule, Lucifer Season 2 will conclude on May 29.
 There’s also the big question on just how many episodes there will be in Season 3.
 When the third season was officially confirmed, Fox stated that 22 episodes have been ordered for the series.